Which is a better business… dropshipping vs Amazon FBA? Let's evaluate which is better for you.

 Starting with your store platform, as mentioned the most common Shopify – starts at $29/month.
 This will be your first investment.

-Next, since you are building a dropshipping store – which can be tedious and incredibly time consuming – Dropified is there to be your administrative assistant with the Builder Plan coming in at $47/month.
+Next, since you are building a dropshipping store – which can be tedious and incredibly time consuming – Dropified is there to be your administrative assistant – you can check out our dropshipping plans here.

 From here, most commonly the costs lie in trial and error during the marketing process – so the more research you complete, the more savings you will be able to realize through fewer errors.
 We will discuss the marketing aspects below.

 That said, I was able to create a functioning store in about six hours – however, realistically you can create a fully functioning and complete store in about two days.
 This would be utilizing Dropified and having a really good sense of what it takes to develop a store utilizing a theme in Shopify.